cloudmenson/Formik/README.md

 # Description

-Simple validation with Formik and design with Material UI
+Registration form validation with Formik and design with Material UI

 # Getting Started